PTSD VA Rating

 The VA Rating Criteria to Evaluate PTSD

-When the VA rates your PTSD claim, it applies its own rating formula derived through the Diagnostic Criteria and also considers the information provided within the DSM-V, the American Psychological Association’s compilation of mental health conditions, to define PTSD.
+When the VA rates your PTSD claim, it applies its own rating formula derived through the Diagnostic Criteria and also considers the information provided within the DSM-5-TR, the American Psychological Association’s compilation of mental health conditions, to define PTSD.
 Following your compensation and pension (C&P) exam, and consideration of any additional evidence you provide, the VA will determine whether your PTSD rating is 0 percent, 10 percent, 30 percent, 50 percent, 70 percent, or 100 percent.

 The VA Rating Percentages for PTSD